-The PIC12F508/509/16F505 devices from Microchip Technology are low-cost, high-performance, 8-bit, fully-static, Flash-based CMOS microcontrollers.
+The PIC12F510/16F506 devices from Microchip Technology are low-cost, high-performance, 8-bit, fully-static, Flash-based CMOS microcontrollers.
 They employ a RISC architecture with only 33 single-word/single-cycle instructions.
-All instructions are single cycle (200 μs) except for program branches, which take two cycles.
-The PIC12F508/509/16F505 devices deliver performance an order of magnitude higher than their competitors in the same price category.
+All instructions are single-cycle except for program branches, which take two cycles.
+The PIC12F510/16F506 devices deliver performance in an order of magnitude higher than their competitors in the same price category.
 The 12-bit wide instructions are highly symmetrical, resulting in a typical 2:1 code compression over other 8-bit microcontrollers in its class.
-The easy-to-use and easy to remember instruction set reduces development time significantly.
+The easy-to-use and easy-to-remember instruction set reduces development time significantly.

-The PIC12F508/509/16F505 products are equipped with special features that reduce system cost and power requirements.
-The Power-on Reset (POR) and Device Reset Timer (DRT) eliminate the need for external Reset circuitry.
-There are four oscillator configurations to choose from (six on the PIC16F505), including INTRC Internal Oscillator mode and the power-saving LP (Low-Power) Oscillator mode.
+The PIC12F510/16F506 products are equipped with special features that reduce system cost and power requirements.
+The Power-on Reset (POR) and Device Reset Timer (DRT) eliminate the need for external reset circuitry.
+There are four oscillator configurations to choose from (six on the PIC16F506), including INTOSC Internal Oscillator mode and the power-saving LP (Low-power) Oscillator mode.
 Power-saving Sleep mode, Watchdog Timer and code protection features improve system cost, power and reliability.

-The PIC12F508/509/16F505 devices are available in the cost-effective Flash programmable version, which is suitable for production in any volume.
-The customer can take full advantage of Microchip's price leadership in Flash programmable microcontrollers, while benefiting from the Flash programmable flexibility.
+The PIC12F510/16F506 devices allow the customer to take full advantage of Microchip's price leadership in Flash programmable microcontrollers, while benefiting from the Flash programmable flexibility.

-The PIC12F508/509/16F505 products are supported by a full-featured macro assembler, a software simulator, an in-circuit emulator, a 'C' compiler, a low-cost development programmer and a full featured programmer.
-All the tools are supported on IBM[®] PC and compatible machines.
+The PIC12F510/16F506 products are supported by a full-featured macro assembler, a software simulator, an in-circuit emulator, a 'C' compiler, a low-cost development programmer and a full featured programmer.
+All the tools are supported on IBM $^{\circledR}$ PC and compatible machines.